 Gum disease affects approximately half of all American adults.
 Though it may be common, it could have severe, irreversible effects on your smile.
 Gum disease does not go away on its own, so you should seek prompt treatment from your dental professional if you are concerned about your periodontal health.

 Many of us have experienced bad-smelling breath if we eat garlicky foods, but if the condition becomes chronic, you may need to call your dentist.
 Halitosis often occurs when food particles linger on your teeth and begin to break down in your mouth.

 Brushing teeth and flossing removes this residue and eliminates the issue in most cases.
 If bad breath continues, the symptom could point to more serious dental problems, like tooth decay or advanced gum disease.

 Call Your Dentist in Laurel, MD with Concerns

 Laurel Smiles Dental Care offers periodontal therapy and other restorative dental treatments to patients in Laurel, MD.
-Dr. Goyal also specializes in general and cosmetic dentistry, including orthodontic solutions.
+Dr. Cooper also specializes in general and cosmetic dentistry, including orthodontic solutions.
 To schedule an appointment or consultation with our practice, contact us online or reach our office by phone at 301.200.1315.